volatilemolotov/beam/learning/tour-of-beam/learning-content/python/introduction/introduction-theory/description.md

 For a brief introduction to Beam’s basic concepts,take a look at the Basics of the Beam model page before reading the programming guide.

-### Introduction

-Welcome to a Tour Of Beam, a learning guide you can use to get familiar with the Apache Beam.
-The tour is divided into a list of modules that contain learning units covering various Apache Beam features and principles.
-You can access list of modules by ‘’<<<’ button on the left .
-For each module, learning progress is displayed next to it.
-Throughout the tour, you will find list of learning materials, examples, exercises and challenges for you to complete.
-The tour is Introduction learning module contains an example that you can review in the right pane, run and see the output by clicking ‘Run’.
-Try to modify the example to output ‘Beam is great’.
-Each module also contains a challenge based on the material learned.
-Try to solve as many as you can, and if you need help, just click on the ‘Hint’ button or examine the correct solution by clicking the ‘Solution’ button.
-Now let’s start the tour with learning core Beam principles.

 ### Overview

 To use Beam, you need to first create a driver program using the classes in one of the Beam SDKs.
-Your driver program defines your pipeline, including all of the inputs, transforms, and outputs; it also sets execution options for your pipeline (typically passed in using command-line options).
+Your driver program then defines your pipeline, including all of the inputs, transforms, and outputs; it also sets execution options for your pipeline (typically passed by using command-line options).
 These include the Pipeline Runner, which, in turn, determines what back-end your pipeline will run on.

 The Beam SDKs provide a number of abstractions that simplify the mechanics of large-scale distributed data processing.
 The same Beam abstractions work with both batch and streaming data sources.
 When you create your Beam pipeline, you can think about your data processing task in terms of these abstractions.
 They include: